khutchins/ComicMerge/README.md

     optional arguments:
-      -h, --help            show this help message and exit -v, --verbose         More information as to the merging progress -r start end, --range start end
+      -h, --help            show this help message and exit -v, --verbose         More information as to the merging progress -p PREFIX, --prefix PREFIX
+                            Prefix to restrict comics to
+      -r start end, --range start end
-                            Specified by the format X-Y. Only the Xth to Yth comic in the folder will be merged into the output file.
-If multiple ranges are specified, OUTPUT_FILE will take the format OUTPUT_FILE-1, OUTPUT_FILE-2...`
+                            Specified by the format X Y. Only the Xth to Yth comic in the folder will be merged into the output file.
+                            Counting starts at 1.
+The range is inclusive.

 This script will ostensibly work on Linux, Mac, and Windows, but it has only been tested on Windows.